ameliaxjones/portfoilo/readme.md

 ## Portfolio wesbite

-Showing of basic HTML, CSS & Git knowlegde.

-The website has an overall theme of old school video games, pixel art.

-## Each page shows:
--Show cases basic flex box on an images
-- Bottom nav bar
-- Text styling
+The purpose of this project is to showcase my understanding of basic HTML and CSS whilst creating something that my future employer and recruitor

+## Stack Deck

-- Clickable links
+    - HTML
--
+    - CSS